Mental Health Therapist Online California: Counselor in California

 Neurodiversity is the concept of recognizing and celebrating these differences as part of human diversity.
 I aim to provide an overview of what counts as neurodivergence, its implications for society, and how we can better support neurodiverse individuals in our communities.

 What counts as neurodivergent can be far-reaching to include individuals with physical or mental characteristics that fall outside of traditional frameworks for neurotypical social and educational norms.
 This group could consist of those who experience difficulty processing sensory input or how they process language.
 It can also include those with mental or physical conditions that may be genetic or due to prenatal or postnatal environmental factors.
-This list encompasses things categorized as mental health disorders, such as autism, dyslexia, and ADHD, which are diagnosed and mainly categorized through subjective measures.
+This list encompasses things categorized as mental health disorders, such as autism, dyslexia, dysgraphia, dyscalculia, Tourette syndrome, obsessive-compulsive disorder (OCD), and ADHD, which are diagnosed and mainly categorized through subjective measures.

 The concept of neurodiversity can be somewhat tricky to define.
-In general, it is the idea that neurological differences should be celebrated and not seen as a disability.
+In general, it is the idea that neurological differences are natural.
+Since they are naturally occuring, they should be celebrated and not seen as a disability.
 Neurodiversity advocates for the acceptance and inclusion of all people regardless of neurological variation.
 But what exactly counts as neurodiverse?

-To determine what counts as neurodivergent and understand what qualifies as a part of this movement, one must look at specific neurological conditions, such as Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Dyslexia, Tourette Syndrome (TS), Obsessive Compulsive Disorder (OCD) and other similar conditions.
-Those with any or all of these diagnoses are considered part of the neurodiverse community; however, many other neurological variations can also fit into this category.
-These can include but are not limited to brain damage, epilepsy, and others.
+To determine what counts as neurodivergent and understand what qualifies as a part of this movement, one must look at specific neurological conditions, such as Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Dyslexia, Dysgraphia, Dyscalculia, Tourette Syndrome (TS), Obsessive Compulsive Disorder (OCD) and other similar conditions.

 When one is not speaking of a single condition, but rather a collection of neurological differences, it becomes more difficult to define what counts as neurodivergent.
 There are an infinite number of variables that could qualify as being part of neurodiversity.

 The label of those self-identifying as "neurodivergent" was originally intended for the autistic community.
-Recently it has evolved to include those who function outside the neurotypical definitions of behavior, reactions, tolerances, thinking, and learning processes.
+It has evolved to include those who function outside the neurotypical definitions of behavior, reactions, tolerances, thinking, and learning processes.

 What is neurodiversity affirming?